Updated : 26/04/2017

 To be able to vote, they must

-EU citizens can register with the registry commissions (comissões recenseadoras) or the Aliens and Borders Department (Serviço de Estrangeiros e Fronteiras, SEF).
+EU citizens can register with the registry commissions (comissões recenseadoras).
 They are then registered in the constituency corresponding to their place of residence as stated in their valid residence document (título de residência).

 For this purpose they must